tonlabs/wallet-sdk-js/README.md

 ## Use Wallet Object

-This snippet illustrates how to deploy "Surf" wallet to [Evernode SE](https://github.com/tonlabs/evernode-se) .\
+This snippet illustrates how to deploy Surf wallet to [Evernode SE](https://github.com/tonlabs/evernode-se) .\
 We suppose that we are using lib-node bridge (NodeJs) to write examples.